jeffreysorgen/golf-club-sensors/EnablingBLE.md

 - Use the shorter 16-bit UUID, like `ffe0` and `ffe1` [_(More about UUID)_](activity.md#uuid-info)

 ##
+## Summary:

-Now that the Nano33BLESense has been programmed to communicate with a Client (central), it's time to develop an Android application that it can control, basically with an on/off signal sent through Bluetooth Low Energy.
+The Nano33BLESense has been programmed to communicate with a Client (central), so it's now time to develop an Android application that it can control, basically with an on/off signal sent through Bluetooth Low Energy.

 We're starting from scratch with Android Studio.
 Let's move on to...

-**Step Four: App Development, aka [_Enable Smartphone Response_](#step-four)**

-_... which is entirely new to me at this point._
+**Step Four: App Development, aka [_Enable Smartphone Response_](#step-four)** _... which is entirely new to me at this point._

 **Pages:**